jhulburt/Ball_Tracker/README.md

 ## Project Description

-*In this section, describe what your project does.
-This should be descriptive.
-Someone from next year's class should be able to fully understand the aims and scope of your project.
-I highly recommend using pictures to help explain things.
-Maybe even post a YouTube video showing your code in action.*

-*NOTE:  This is not a proposal.
-This is a final report describing your actual completed project.*
+The Following instructions describe how to implement code, that can:
+- Help you reference your webcam
+- Track a blue ball in your webcam video stream
+-

 ### Contributions

-The interesting thing about this roject is the challenge of making a robust object tracker and then applying it towards the goal of navigation.
+The interesting thing about this project is the challenge of making a robust object tracker and then applying it towards the goal of navigation.
 There are exsisting Ball targeting object trackers that exsist out there but they are typically the intro example into object tracking code and work on a simply tracking an object of a single color across a screen.
 My task is a bit simpler because I know the size shape and color of my object of interest but completing this project well will let me practice basic concepts of more complex machine learing and object tracking

 ---